The Real Cost of a Home Addition in the DMV

 In daily quality of life.
 In not having to move.
 In getting exactly what you want instead of compromising on someone else's house.

-The Real Question
+The Question That Actually Matters

 Not "how much does it cost?"